 Wood, Farningham Wood, Hollows Wood and Dartford Heath.
 There were a number of locations on acid soils around Canterbury such as the Old Park golf course, West Blean Wood, west of Rough Common and grassheath north of Dunkirk.
 In 1946 it was recorded at Darenth Wood on the Blackheath Member of the Lambeth Formation and at Shorne Ridgeway, where the geology is similar.
 There were occasional sites ostensibly on chalk, but where acid conditions actually prevailed, such as drift deposits at Magpie Bottom and leached chalk heath between Ringwould and St Margaret's.
 The Lower Greensand of West Kent provided sites at Crockham Hill Common, Brasted Chart, Seal Chart, Whitley Forest, Bitchet Common, Ightham Common, Oldbury Hill, Knole Park, Mereworth Woods and Oaken Wood Barming (this last site showed continuity from a specimen collected by H. Lamb in 1898 through to Francis Rose's sighting in 1956).
 Records also followed the acid sands of the Folkestone Formation from Wrotham Heath eastwards to Pendenden Heath, Hothfield, Ashford Warren, Willesborough Lees, Mersham-le-Hatch and Gibbon's Brook.
 The geology of south west Kent is also acid, accounting also for records made or collected by Francis Rose at locations such as Rusthall Common, Pembury Woods, Combwell Wood, Ellis and Tongs Wood Lamberhurst , Angley Wood and (where frequent in 1954) Bedgebury Forest.
 This range is reasonably represented by 75 tetrad records in Philp (1982), when the species was reckoned to be locally frequent but never abundant, on heaths and woodland rides on sandy or gravelly soils.
-However, with the 1991-2005 survey of Philp (2010) the extent of occurrence is drastically depleted, with only 25 records.
+However, with the 1991-2005 survey of Philp (2010) the extent of occurrence is drastically depleted, with only 25 tetrad records.
 The impression is one of thinning out, but there are 13 hectad (10km squares) in which the milkwort could no longer be found at all in the county: TQ44, TQ45, TQ53, TQ54, TQ55, TQ74, TQ75, TQ92, TR03, TR04, TR16, TR24, TR25.

-Data for this register will be maintained by mapping at monad (1km square) level and our 2010-18 records are shown here alongside the tetrad mapping taken from Philp (2010) with kind permission of the late Eric Philp and the Kent Field Club.
-Polygala serpyllifolia (Heath Milkwort) 2010-18 Polygala serpyllifolia (Heath Milkwort) 1991-2005 In overall terms, the 2010-18 records show no further decline, totaling 28 tetrad records (equivalent to 32 monads) in comparison with the 25 tetrads given by Philo (2010).
+Data for this register will be maintained by mapping at monad (1km square) level and our 2010-19 records are shown here alongside the tetrad mapping taken from Philp (2010) with kind permission of the late Eric Philp and the Kent Field Club.

+Polygala serpyllifolia (Heath Milkwort) 1991-2005 In overall terms, the 2010-20 records show no further decline, totaling 29 tetrad records (equivalent to 33 monads) in comparison with the 25 (equivalent to 33 monads) in comparison with the 25 tetrads given by Philo (2010).
 However, there is a clear discrepancy in that we are missing recent West Kent records other than for Bedgebury, Pembury and Marden Thorn.
 It would seem surprising that there is nothing for the north west Kent gravels or for the West Kent Lower Greensand; and rather than assume absence, it is probably appropriate to undertake further survey.
 However, the results in general appear to affirm the comparison between earlier records (Philp (2010) coupled with the 1940s/60s records of Francis Rose) and later ones (Philp, 1982) in showing a decline.
 The decline in earlier years may at least in part relate to loss of heathland habitat, although that trend was latterly reversed (see the account for Calluna vulgaris).
 Further aspects of the decline may be related to increasing deposits of atmospheric nitrogen, which has been found to affect plant physiology and species diversity in acid grassland.
-Payne et al.
+Payne et al. (2011)36 consider that Polygala serpyllifolia would make a good indicator species for low-nitrogen deposition habitats.
+It is negatively affected by atmospheric nitrogen deposition and by soil nitrate content37.